junksamiad/template-sender-engine/hld/ai-agent-implementation-guide.md

 Every phase should follow these git practices to maintain a clean and traceable development history:

 1. **Branch Management**:
+   - **IMPORTANT: Branches function as sequential snapshots, like "Save As" operations**
+   - Each phase has its own dedicated branch that represents a complete, working snapshot of the system at that phase
    - Create a dedicated branch for each phase from the previous phase branch, not from main
    - Always branch off the most recent phase branch:
    ```bash